|

 Considerable independent evidence indicates that there was indeed official

 knowledge of specific prior warning before the Oklahoma City bombing.
+That

-That evidence includes:
+evidence includes:

 Many witnesses who saw bomb squad trucks and personnel around

-the Murrah Building
+the Murrah

 before the blast.

-ATF agents from their offices in the Murrah Building at the time of
+The absence of ATF agents from their offices in the Murrah

-the blast.
+of the blast.

-Federal informant
+Federal informant Cary Gagen's

-warned authorities on April 6th.
+on April 6th.

-A U.S. Marshals' memo of
+Marshals' memo of March

-expected bomb attacks on federal buildings.
+22, 1995 warning of expected bomb attacks on federal buildings.

 Excellent:

-Ambrose Evans-Pritchard, in an excellent investigative report on Oklahoma City, says the FBI
+Ambrose Evans-Pritchard, in an excellent investigative report on Oklahoma City,

-"had no intention" of finding accomplices.
+says the FBI "had no intention" of finding accomplices.

 [Part 1] [Part 2] [Part 3] [Part 4] [Part 5] More Oklahoma City stories.